When Bousfield localizations and homotopy idempotent functors meet again: Left Bousfield localization a la Hirschhorn

 What has to be found is a way to add a controlled number of cells in each step to get closer to condition $(3)$.
 The upshot is to apply a functor $\Rfrak$ fulfilling the conclusions of Proposition \ref{prop_LocalizatorFromAlmostNothing} to the bicartesian square (since it detects $\Srect$-equivalences between cofibrant objects).
 Then, one crucially notes that the resulting square consists of cellular inclusions between fibrant cellular complexes.
 This allows one to control with a cardinal $\upgamma$ how much cells are needed to get closer to make $\Rfrak(\Zrect\cap \Xrect')\to \Rfrak(\Zrect) $ and $\Rfrak(\Xrect')\to \Rfrak(\Zrect\cup \Xrect')$ equivalences (in fact, deformation retracts) in each step of the transfinite construction. \end{proof}

 \begin{rem} Lemma \ref{lem_ConstructionOfBiggerSEquivalentSubcomplex} requires a fine analysis of the interplay between a functor which detects $\Srect$-equivalences and the category of $\Irect_{\M}$-cell complexes and cellular inclusions between them.
-In the setting treated in this work, such functor $\Rfrak$ is part of a h-reflector fulfilling the conclusions of Proposition \ref{prop_LocalizatorFromAlmostNothing} (indeed, a variant of its construction which restricts to the category of cellular complexes and cellular inclusions as in \cite[Section 4.4]{hirschhorn_model_2003}).
-In different settings, for instance the ones discussed in \cite{goerss_moduli_2005, harper_topological_2019}, homology type functors are those considered to detect the new class of equivalences.
+In the setting treated in this work, such functor $\Rfrak$ fulfils the conclusions of Proposition \ref{prop_LocalizatorFromAlmostNothing} (indeed, a variant of its construction which restricts to the category of cellular complexes and cellular inclusions as in \cite[Section 4.4]{hirschhorn_model_2003}).
+In different settings, for instance the ones discussed in \cite{goerss_moduli_2005, harper_topological_2019}, homology type functors are applied to detect the new class of equivalences.

 The mentioned analysis is what leads us to set the cardinal $\upgamma$.
-It is chosen so that the following conditions, applied in \cite[Proposition 4.5.5]{hirschhorn_model_2003}, hold: \begin{itemize} \item Cellular complexes with less than $\upgamma$ cells are $\upgamma$-compact, \item Given any cell of a cellular complex, there is a subcomplex which contains it with less than $\upgamma$ cells, \item $\Rfrak$ preserves cell complexes with less than $\upgamma$ cells, \item There is a cylinder construction which preserves cell complexes with less than $\upgamma$ cells. \end{itemize} Formally, the cardinal $\upgamma$ is specified in \cite[Definition 4.5.3]{hirschhorn_model_2003}. \end{rem}
+It is chosen so that the following conditions, applied in \cite[Proposition 4.5.5]{hirschhorn_model_2003}, hold: \begin{itemize} \item Cell complexes with $<\upgamma$ cells are $\upgamma$-compact, \item For any cell of a cell complex, there is a subcomplex which contains it with $<\upgamma$ cells, \item $\Rfrak$ preserves cell complexes with $<\upgamma$ cells, \item There is a cylinder construction which preserves cell complexes with $<\upgamma$ cells. \end{itemize} Formally, the cardinal $\upgamma$ is specified in \cite[Definition 4.5.3]{hirschhorn_model_2003}. \end{rem}

 \begin{rem} The proof of Lemma \ref{lem_ConstructionOfBiggerSEquivalentSubcomplex} and hence of Proposition \ref{prop_RestrictGeneratingACOFtoBoundedSubcells} are the only places where the full strength of cellularity is applied.
 More concretely, that cellular maps are effective monomorphisms is considered just to ensure existence of intersections of subcomplexes and control over their cells in Lemma \ref{lem_ConstructionOfBiggerSEquivalentSubcomplex} (see \cite[Diagram (1.5.1) and Lemma 1.5.3]{goerss_moduli_2005}).
 Therefore, when working with cellular model categories, one can relax the effective monomorphism condition to hold just for core cofibrations (or cellular inclusions between cell complexes). \end{rem} \end{paragraph}